omgnetwork/mobile-wallet/README.md

 MW_TEST_PRIVATE_KEY=<TEST_PRIVATE_KEY>
 ```

-5. From downloaded files,
+5. From downloaded files, (Optional for development, but need for deployment)
-   - Copy `release.jks`, then paste at `android/app/release.jks`
+   - Copy `release.keystore`, then paste at `android/app/release.keystore`
    - Copy `keystore.properties`, then paste at `android/keystore.properties`
    - Copy `google-services.json`, then paste at `android/app/google-servies.json`
    - Copy `GoogleService-Info.plist`, then paste at `ios/PlasmaWallet/wallet/GoogleService-Info.plist`